Bisher 1495 mal gespeichert

 Karen would usually meet you in Vila do Bispo and bring you to the shelter.

 As we are quite isolated here we do not have mains water so we get our water from the rain in the winter and it is stored, or it is delivered to us in the summer.
 This means that we are very careful here with water usage and we ask you to keep showering times to a minimum and to turn off the water when you soap up.
 Also for drinking water you need to buy water in the local supermarket - it costs less than 1€ for 6 litres so is quite cheap.

 Keeping in touch

-With the current unusual situation because of covid-19, people are sometimes having to change their travel plans.
-This means that we do get cancellations and thing do change so please check back here if you would like to join us.
-We are also asking that everyone coming here shows us proof of a negative covid test done 48 hours before arrival and you will be asked to do another test 2 days after you arrive.
+People sometimes have to change their travel plans.
+This means that we do get cancellations and things do change so please check back here if you would like to join us.
+We are also asking that everyone coming here shows us a Covid vaccine certificate or a negative covid test (rapid flow is fine) done 48 hours before arrival.

 Heimwerker- und Bauarbeiten